ninjabox77/cminor/README.md

 }
 ```

+### Stages

+1. Lexer (without preprocessor)
+2. Parser (supports basic syntax)
+3. Semantic Analysis
+4. Code Generation for Virtual Machine

+### More information about this project:

+*What is the purpose of this project?*
+* Provide a visual aid to help first-year students who are learning to code for the first time or who have some programming experience but need to solidify their comprehension.
+* Provide a visual aid to help second-year students who are learning assembly for the first time.
+* Make it C++ compliean.

+*Why use C++ insteand of C?*

+C++ makes it easier to organize large amount of code, which is important, giving that this ia a one-man project.
 Note that there is a good possibility that you will encounter compile errors or miscompilations when you attempt to compile a program other than the compiler itself.
-This is basically a one-man project, and I have spent only a few months of my spare time so far.
+This is basically a one-man project, and I will spent only a few months of my spare time so far.

+* What platform will it be targetting?

+Mainly Linux.

 ### Authors